sure-social/sure-samples-js/README.md

 This is a repository of samples showing how to integrate SURE.social with your website or service.

 Right now there is only one sample.
 It shows how to use SURE.social's doubly-anonymized "ad hoc" age verification.
-It is written in Javascript, but should be easy to port to any other language.
+It is written in Javascript but should be easy to port to any other language.
 See the documentation in the project folder for an explanation of how it works.

-We use libsodium for our cryptography and recommend you do the same, if a port or wrapper is available in the language of your choice.
-If not, you will need to reac libsodium's documentation and find other implementations of the default algorithms it uses for hashing and verification.
+We use libsodium for our cryptography and recommend you do the same if a port or wrapper is available in the language of your choice.
+If not, you will need to read libsodium's documentation and find other implementations of the default algorithms it uses for hashing and verification.

 ### Endpoints